ioccc-src/winner/next/guidelines.md

 The [IOCCC news](../news.html) will also contain an announcement of the winners.
 </p>

 Jump to: [top](#)

 <div id="mastodon">
 ## An important update to how winners are announced
 </div>

 <p class="leftbar">
 The IOCCC no longer uses twitter.
-IOCCC entries will be announced by a `git` commit to the [IOCCC entries repo](https://github.com/ioccc-src/winner) that, in turn, updates the [Official IOCCC website](https://www.ioccc.org/index.html).
+Winning IOCCC entries will be announced by a `git` commit to the [IOCCC entries repo](https://github.com/ioccc-src/winner) that, in turn, updates the [Official IOCCC website](https://www.ioccc.org/index.html).